ionify/about/ions/ion.md

 ```

 **hip hop itc** is a simple & reliable capability for independently observing & notifying objects.
 It can be implemented
-manually, as shown, or via
+manually, as shown, or leveraged via
 [**ionify: invoked object notation implemented for you**](http://github.com/ionify/ionify/),
 an [API](https://en.wikipedia.org/wiki/Application_programming_interface)
 that implements **ion** and provides simple vocabulary for **ion** observation & notification.